rfrht/Yaesu-OLED-TX-Timer/README.md

-# Amaterur Radio OLED TX and RX Timer
+# Amateur Radio OLED TX and RX Timer
 *An TX/RX timer in a OLED display controlled by an Arduino*

 *Compatible with Yaesu, Icom, Kenwood and other brands*